StevenWeir038/Scientia-Geographia-Quiz/TESTING.md

 ## Issue Tracker and Project Kanban
 ### Issues

-To keep track of any issues I had on this project, I made use of the GitHub Issues page.
-There are currently no open issues.
+As a learning exercise, I made use of the GitHub Issues page.

-10 closed cases were closed during the development stage, .
+There are currently no open issues and 10 cases were closed during development.

-I used this feature more for practice at this stage of my development and didn't use fully due to a hard deadline.
+Due to a hard project deadline, features were not used to their fullest extent.
-I recognise it will need to be used for **every** issue in larger projects in future if I'm on a team.
+I recognise they will need to be used for **every** issue in larger projects in future, especially when working on a team.

 - [#10](https://github.com/StevenWeir038/Scientia-Geographia-Quiz/issues/10) **Quiz doesn't automatically end after 10 questions**
 - [#9](https://github.com/StevenWeir038/Scientia-Geographia-Quiz/issues/9) **User has the correct answer selected but hasn't clicked next, timer runs out and assumes they submitted no/wrong answer**